akashchatterjee18/ML-journey/Titanic survival (Classification learning project)/readme.md

 A machine learning classification project that predicts whether a passenger survived the Titanic disaster based on passenger-related features.

-The project focuses on data preprocessing, feature encoding, train-test splitting, feature scaling, and comparison of multiple classification algorithms.
+The project focuses on data exploration, data preprocessing, categorical feature encoding, train-test splitting, feature scaling, implementation of multiple classification algorithms, model evaluation, and model selection.

 ## Overview

-The Titanic dataset is used to build and evaluate several machine learning classification models.
+The Titanic dataset is used to build and evaluate multiple supervised machine learning classification models.

-The following models are implemented and compared:
+The following classification algorithms are implemented and compared:

 * Logistic Regression
 * K-Nearest Neighbours (KNN)